Devon wrestling: Revival

 Since the sport became extinct in the late 19th century, there have been a number of attempts to bring back the sport.

 First attempt (1925-1926): The St. Budeaux Devon Wrestling Committee (Affiliated to the Cornwall County Wrestling Association) reinstated tournaments within the St. Budeaux Horse Show field.
-On the 3rd November 1925, it was reported in the Western Morning News:EFFORT TO INTRODUCE GAME INTO DEVON.
+On 3 November 1925, it was reported in the Western Morning News:EFFORT TO INTRODUCE GAME INTO DEVON.
 Mr. W. Phillips, of Devonport, is one of many who has been attracted to the revival of Cornish wrestling, and he has tesirous steps taken to introduce the sport into Devon.
 He has the support loose interested the game Cornwall, although nothing officially has been done yet, certain a commits of those interested in Devon being established, but active advice and support would be assured from the Westernmost county.
 The introduction of Cornish wrestling into Devon— the old-time Devon style, was too brutal for it to stand a chance of revival— may not easy of accomplishment, but once the initial steps have been taken success will be assured if the present intention of introducing it as sport chiefly, and not altogether a lasttime for spectators.The event gained limited interest, such that "...junior members were received with great enthusiasm, and they have on several occasions since had practice bouts.
 Unfortunately, the senior members were not been as keen."
 Mr Phillips of Davenport was unperturbed and continued to explore collaboration with the Cant.
 E. H. Whitford Hawkey, of St. Wenn, to work on re-establishing Devon wrestling with the help of the Head of Cornish wrestling.
 The Cornwall Association secretary, Mr. W. Tickell, Bodmin, replied, and stated how he was "very pleased that a revival of wrestling Devon was possible, as for many years there were matches between the two counties."
 The plans for the St Budeaux Devon Wrestling Committee was to begin a committee and to see tournaments in Plymouth and London.